Obciu13/BatteryManGame/README.md

 # BatteryManGame

-This is Third-person view game when u have to collect "batteries" in order to maintain your energy level.
-U will have to hurry, because your power will decrease each second.
-When it drops to 0, u will lose control of character.
+This is Third-person view game when you have to collect "batteries" in order to maintain your energy level.
+You will have to hurry, because your power will decrease each second.
+When it drops to 0, you will lose control of character.
 Each collected battery gives you 100 points.
 Randomly generated terrain will handicap in collecting points, for exampe when u walk into water, your energry will decrease faster because of short.